 Unlike most cards, the back is arguably more important than the front with this set.
-As such, any of the numbered green-back cards should be more affordable than the others, but that’s not saying much as they’re all pricey.
+As such, any of the numbered green-back cards should be more affordable than the others.
+That’s not saying much as they’re all pricey.

 If you’re looking at graded cards, you’ll probably be looking at lower numbers if you’re hoping to snag one of the options listed above.

-It’s tough to pick a card out of a set in which every one is worth a decent amount, but an unnumbered non-holo Charizard has to be the optimal pick if money is no object.
+It’s tough to pick a card out of a set in which every one is worth a decent amount.
+An unnumbered non-holo Charizard has to be the optimal pick if money is no object.

-Unfortunately, there aren’t many on the market at any given time, so we’d also look to the numbered versions as they’re more affordable, and readily available.
+Unfortunately, there aren’t many on the market at any given time.
+We’d also look to the numbered versions as they’re more affordable, and readily available.

 They’re still rare in their own right, it’s just that there are more than a handful of copies that still exist.

 It’s unsurprising to see yet another Charizard card topping a list about Pokémon cards, but that’s to be expected with any collectible that features the unofficial mascot of the first generation of monsters.

 The Topsun set is beginning to be noticed by Pokémon card collectors, and the average price continues to rise at the higher end.

 How much that puts you off will depend on the amount of risk you’re willing to take on, as there’s always a chance that values could come crashing down.

 If I happened to have a pristine set of Topsun cards, I’d personally hold off from selling them at the moment, especially given the overall rarity and the popularity of Pokémon on the whole.